DEVAPRASATH-dp/Event-Scheduling-Resource-Allocation-System/README.md

 # 📌 Event Scheduling & Resource Allocation System

 A simple, clean, and lightweight Flask web application that helps organisations manage events and shared resources without conflicts.
-This project was created as part of the **Aerele Technology hiring assignment**.

 ---